mauberti-bc/sims-docs/docs/getting-started/add-animals.md

 {: .note }

 You should add a new Marked or Known Animal for every unique individual that you have captured, marked, measured, or confirmed the mortality of.

+### Add new or existing animals

+When you add a new animal for the first time, you are creating a profile for an individual that anybody can reference in various contexts, including Species Observations.
+You can think of this

 ### Animal attributes are species-dependent